adityayedetore/lm-povstim-with-childes/src/README.md

 For all the commands above below, to run with cuda append `--cuda` to the `python main.py ...` or `python eval.py ...` call.

+Our pretrained models can be downloaded from [here](http://www.adityayedetore.com/childes-project/).

 ## Training

 Before training the models, download the `pretraining.zip` from [here](http://www.adityayedetore.com/childes-project/), unzip it, and put it in `/data/CHILDES`.